kangk1204/Octopus-toolkit2/doc/guide.rst

 * ``Remove Files``

 Each step creates intermediate files which may or may not be used.
 If you want to further analyze the processed data, you might want to keep those intermediate files.
-If not, you can remove intermediate files (up to few hundread gigabytes) by selecting the boxes in the Reomve Files window.
+If not, you can remove intermediate files (up to few hundread gigabytes) by selecting the boxes in Reomve Files window.

 .. list-table::
    :widths: 10 10 10